cheeeeeeeeeen/RoR2-ChensHelpers/README.md

 ## Description

-A Risk of Rain 2 library of helpers that may aid other mod creators.
+A Risk of Rain 2 mod library of helpers that may aid other mod creators.
 This is mainly made for my own mods.

 ## How to use

 Just download the package from Thunderstore and add the DLL files as project reference.
 Move the DLL files accordingly first before adding reference.

 Documentation can be found in **[GitHub Pages](https://cheeeeeeeeeen.github.io/RoR2-ChensHelpers/)**.

+## Notable Features
+- Minion Ownership assignment with synchronization support and queuing system.
+The helper does it all instead of manually syncing them.
+- Different wave functions available, especially the sine wave.
+- Assets Manager which registers your custom Unity Asset and WWise sound bundles included in your mod.
+- General modding helpers for testing in-game, such as Pickup Droplet Generators.
+- Fetching + Adding Components to Game Objects.
+Easily fetch or add the component in a single line of code.
+- ... and many more.
+Check the documentation.

 ## Contact
 - Issue Page: https://github.com/cheeeeeeeeeen/RoR2-ChensTemplate/issues